Aliases for SLC16A1 Gene

 The protein encoded by this gene is a proton-linked monocarboxylate transporter that catalyzes the movement of many monocarboxylates, such as lactate and pyruvate, across the plasma membrane.
 Mutations in this gene are associated with erythrocyte lactate transporter defect.
 Alternatively spliced transcript variants have been found for this gene.[provided by RefSeq, Oct 2009]

 GeneCards Summary for SLC16A1 Gene

 SLC16A1 (Solute Carrier Family 16 (Monocarboxylate Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC16A1 include erythrocyte lactate transporter defect and hyperinsulinemic hypoglycemia, familial, 7.
+Diseases associated with SLC16A1 include exercise-induced hyperinsulinism and erythrocyte lactate transporter defect.
 Among its related pathways are Hemostasis and Metabolism.
-GO annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
+GO annotations related to this gene include protein homodimerization activity and monocarboxylic acid transmembrane transporter activity.
 An important paralog of this gene is SLC16A11.

 UniProtKB/Swiss-Prot for SLC16A1 Gene